Everest000123/vsc_calcscript_syntax/README.md

 ## Installation

-Copy folder into `%USERPROFILE%\. vscode\extensions` and reload VSCode
+Copy folder into `%USERPROFILE%\.vscode\extensions` and reload VSCode